teknopaul/binjs/binjs/doc/api/Assert.md

 # Assert

 Assert is a CommonJS like library for unit testing.

-It closely conforms to the CommonJS spec, but is not identical, code is copied and modified from nodejs.
+The library closely conforms to the CommonJS spec, but is not identical, code is copied and modified from nodejs.

 ----------------------------

 ## Import